 Collect Skyshards.
 You need them to unlock new skills.
 Additionally, just the process of collecting them will give you much valuable experience, since some are tricky to find or guarded by challenging enemies.

 Start Crafting.
 Crafting is more relevant in ESO than in previous TES games, as it is a primary source of money.
-The crafting system in ESO is extremely complex.
-But even at lower levels, it is a useful way to earn gold.
-When you reach higher levels, it becomes even more useful, especially when combined with Enchanting.
+The crafting system in ESO is extremely complex, but even at lower levels, it is a useful way to earn gold.
+When you reach higher levels, it becomes even more useful; spending only five minutes per day you can pull in 4,600 gold per day.
 It is a very good idea to begin crafting early on, since it takes awhile to progress in the relevant skills and “research” the knowledge you will need.

 - You can lay the foundations for your crafting career right from the beginning, by doing simple things: